 OSCE holds monitoring on contact line of Azerbaijani, Armenian armies

-On the Azerbaijani side, the monitoring was carried out by the field assistants of OSCE chairperson-in-office personal representative Jiri Aberle and Peter Svedberg.
+On the Armenian side of the contact line the monitoring was carried out by the field assistants of the OSCE chairperson-in-office personal representative, Evgeny Sharov, Hristo Hristov and Peter Svedberg.

 The conflict between the two South Caucasus countries began in 1988 when Armenia made territorial claims against Azerbaijan.
 As a result of the ensuing war, in 1992 Armenian armed forces occupied 20 percent of Azerbaijan, including the Nagorno-Karabakh region and seven surrounding districts.